Apprenticeships

 SCHEDULE

 We work six hours / day, five days / week.
-Ideally, the morning three hours are collective work and the afternoon are more individuals or smaller groups working on particular projects of interest to you.
-We will meet at 9:00 to briefly discuss the morning work and can talk about afternoon projects at lunchtime.
-Monday morning will be an hour or so walkabout to discuss objectives for the week and make a jobs list.
-One day every two weeks will be clean and organize day; keeping tools organized and clutter reduced requires constant effort.
+Ideally, the morning three hours are collective work and the afternoon are more individuals or smaller groups working on particular projects.
+We like to meet at 9:00 to briefly discuss the day’s work.

 APPRENTICE PROGRAM 2022